jfecher/ante-website/content/docs/language.md

 Types are used to restrict the set of values as best as possible such that only valid values are representable.
-For example, since references in ante cannot be null we can instead represent possibly null references with `Maybe (ref t)` which makes it explicit whether a function can accept or return possibly null values.
+For example, since references in ante cannot be null we can instead represent possibly null references with `Maybe (Ref t)` which makes it explicit whether a function can accept or return possibly null values.

 ## Type Definitions